-"Never doubt the power of a small group of people to change the world.
-Nothing else ever has.” - Margaret Mead
+"A small group of thoughtful people could change the world.
+Indeed it's the only thing that ever has.” - Margaret Mead

 The mission of the Global Peace Movement is to help raise consciousness and manifest peace.
 We believe, as the results of the International Peace Project and other more recent studies have shown, that there is power in numbers and the more people we have embodying the vibration of peace, the more quickly we will see a shift in global consciousness.
 With this in mind we have created the Meditation for World Peace, which is listed on Andrew Harvey's Networks of Grace.
 This guided meditation allows those who have never practiced meditation, and those who are experts, to partake in the movement to promote world peace by embodying and simultaneously sending out the vibration of peace and love.